-The course consists of hands-on operation of machine shop equipment and classroom theory covering such areas as safety, blueprint reading, lathe and milling machine operation, metallurgy and shop math.
+The first year of the course consists of hands-on operation of machine shop equipment and classroom theory covering such areas as safety, blueprint reading, lathe and milling machine operation, and shop math.

 This program requires an ACT Score of 16 in the Composite and Math areas as well as a Silver Certificate on the Workkeys exam.
 Please see the program advisor or a counselor for additional information regarding testing times, locations.